Notre Dame rector: Fragile cathedral might not be saved

 “Today we can say that there is maybe a 50% chance that it will be saved.
 There is also 50% chance of scaffolding falling onto the three vaults, so as you can see the building is still very fragile,” he said.

 The 12th-century cathedral was under renovation at the time of the accidental April fire, which destroyed its roof and collapsed its spire.
-One of the toughest parts of the cleanup effort is cutting down the 50,000 tubes of old scaffolding that crisscrossed the back of the edifice.
+With no more roof to keep the massive stone structure stable, the cathedral’s surviving vaults are crucial to keeping it standing, but they are vulnerable.

+Some 50,000 tubes of scaffolding crisscrossed the back of the edifice at the time of the fire, and some were damaged.
+Removing them without causing further problems is one of the toughest parts of the cleanup effort.

+Notre Dame’s symbolism reaches far and wide.
+Church officials estimated 2 million people from around the world visited the cathedral during the holiday season.

+Tourists can photograph it from nearby embankments, but they can no longer hear its organs or get a close view of its stone carvings and masterpiece rose windows.
+The vast forecourt is barricaded, barren of its Christmas tree.

-Unable to celebrate Christmas in Notre Dame this year, its congregation, clergy and choir decamped to the Saint-Germain l’Auxerrois Church across from the Louvre Museum instead.
+But its congregation, clergy and choir are keeping its spirit alive, and decamped Christmas celebrations to the Saint-Germain l’Auxerrois Church across from the Louvre Museum instead.

-Parishioners at Christmas Eve Mass shared sorrow about the fire, but also a feeling of solidarity.
+Parishioners shared sorrow about the fire, but also a feeling of solidarity.

 “I remember my mother told me that she was watching TV, and that there was a fire at Notre Dame.
 I told her ‘it’s not possible,’ and I took my bike, and when I arrived I was crying,” said Jean-Luc Bodam, a Parisian engineer who used to cross town to attend services at the cathedral.